 The frequency of each subgraph was found using the triad.census function from the igraph package (Csárdi and Nepusz 2006) in R version 3.0 (R Core Team 2014).
 Counts of each of the thirteen subgraphs were determined for each of the 50 food webs described above.
 The frequency of each subgraph was then compared against a null distribution.

-To create the null distribution each of the fifty adjacency matrices (each food web) was permuted(Strona et al. 2014), maintaining both the number of predators of a species has and the number of prey a species has (maintaining row and column sums)(Strona et al. 2014).
-One(2007) thousand permuted matrices were generated for each food web, and the frequency of each subgraph type was found.
+To create the null distribution each of the fifty adjacency matrices (each food web) was permuted using the recently described Curveball algorithm (Strona et al. 2014).
+This algorithm maintains both the number of predators of a species has and the number of prey a species has (maintaining row and column sums) and has been shown to be unbiased in the creation of null distributions (Strona et al. 2014).
+As a second null model additional constraints were added to the Curveball algorithm to maintain not only the row and column sums, but also the number of single, double, and self (cannibalistic) links in each web.
+This is similar to the null model used by Stouffer et al. (2007) but where they preserve the number of single, double, and cannibal links per species the modified Curveball algorithm I use preserves the number of each type of link per web.

+The frequency of each subgraph was determined in each of thirty thousand permuted matrices that were generated for each food web using both null models.
 Z-scores were computed using the formula:

 zi= Xi-Xiσl